Nevada-class battleship: Armament

-The Nevadas were equipped a main battery of ten 14-inch /45 caliber Mark III guns mounted in two twin and two triple turrets.
+The Nevadas were equipped with a main battery of ten 14-inch /45 caliber Mark III guns mounted in two twin and two triple turrets.
 To save weight and keep the mounts as compact as possible, the triple turrets had all three barrels supported by two trunnions, which required all three guns to be elevated as a unit.
 Both of the twin turrets had armored rangefinders installed atop their roofs, with a centralized fire control room in the conning tower.

 The guns fired a 1400 lb armor-piercing (AP) shell at a muzzle velocity of 2600 ft/s.
 Trials with the triple turret revealed excessive dispersion caused by interference between the projectiles while in flight, so a system was adopted to fire each gun individually, separated by a tenth of a second apiece.
 The turrets allowed elevation to 15 degrees and depression to −5 degrees.
 At maximum elevation, the guns had a range of about 21140 yd.
 Two shell hoists serviced all three guns, which were electrically loaded and operated.

 For defense against destroyers and torpedo boats, the ships carried a secondary battery of twenty-one 5-inch /51 caliber Mark VIII guns in individual mounts.
 Twelve of the guns were in casemates in the forecastle deck, six on either side, and another six were in casemates toward the stern at main deck level, with another weapon directly in the stern.
 These guns proved to be excessively wet in heavy seas and thus were frequently unusable, as experience with earlier vessels had already demonstrated.
 The last two guns were in open mounts on either side of the conning tower.
 The guns had a muzzle velocity of 3150 ft/s firing a 50 lb shell.

 As was customary for capital ships of the period, both vessels were armed with a pair of 21 in torpedo tubes submerged below the waterline, one on each broadside.
 They were supplied with Bliss-Leavitt torpedoes of the Mark VII type; these carried a 321 lb warhead and had a range of 12500 yd at a speed of 27 kn.
 Nevada and Oklahoma were the first battleships to carry the Mark 7 torpedoes.